SolnBenchmark/Benchmark/SESF2DGauss/README.md

 **SESF2DGauss_lowSNR_Frame.tif**

-For each of them, the emitter locations (x,y) shall be estimated and save them row by row in a .txt file: e.g.
+For each of them, the emitter locations (x,y) shall be estimated and saved  row by row in a .txt file: e.g.

 4.4184628e+02   5.0638849e+03